-Creating streamers for the 4th of July was the last thing on Henry’s mind.
+But creating streamers as a 4th of July craft was the last thing on Henry’s mind.
 I tried for many days and many approaches to create these.

 Okay, a lot of times.